Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Gameplay Design

 Each power plant has characteristics such as financial cost per energy output, construction time and impacts on different factors such as land use, emissions and the seasonal availability of electricity.
 Policies have a probability of acceptance, which can increase through information campaigns or be lowered according to the player's choices for energy supply.
 Throughout the game, the player must react to various random shocks, see Table~\ref{tab:shock1}, that impact energy supply and demand, testing the resilience of their strategy.

-In the introductory text at the start of the game, the player is assigned one of two objective frames which were linked to the survey: one instructs them to focus solely on maintaining energy supply, while the other emphasizes the need to effectively manage the transition to renewables.
-Regardless of this context, all players are free to set own goals, as long as there is sufficient energy supplied in each round.
-Each player is scored according to a set of metrics which are calculated and displayed at the end of the game.
+In the introductory text at the start of the game, the player is assigned one of two different frames: one instructs them solely to maintaining energy supply, while the other emphasises the need to also effectively manage the transition to renewables.
+Regardless of this context, all players are free to set their own goals, as long as there is sufficient energy supplied in each round.
+Each player is scored according to a set of metrics that are calculated and displayed at the end of the game.
 Scores are ranked and stored on a leader board that can be ordered by each of the metrics.
 The game is available in four languages: German, French, Italian and English.